1804Apr23Java/calibrate-meta/README.md

 ## Current State

-Associates study for assessements and panels using a variety of tools, including Q&A spreadsheets provided by the trainer, Quizlet question sets, and review of weekly quizzes.
+Associates study for assessements and panels using a variety of tools, including Q&A spreadsheets provided by the trainer, Quizlet question sets, and review of weekly Revature Pro quizzes.
 There is no official infrastructure for sharing review material which does not require direct management by the training or content team.
 Re-assigning weekly quizzes for associates to review creates confusion with the scheduled evaluations' results and requires configuration